-- Who promise to pay a certain sum as specified in the promissory note.
+- Who promises to pay a certain sum as specified in the promissory note.

 - He is also called the ‘Promisor’.

-Payee is the person in whose favor the promissory note is drawn.
+The payee is the person in whose favour the promissory note is drawn.

 The above mentioned is the concept, that is elucidated in detail about ‘Bill of Exchange’ for the Commerce students.